Increase in Migrant Quota

 Australia had always wanted to open its borders, and it should have happened sooner if it hadn't been difficult to secure appropriate vaccine supplies, and the vaccine program's implementation had been far from flawless.

-Australia must make up for lost time due to the length of time its borders have been blocked.
+Australia must make up for lost time because its borders have been blocked for so long.
 Skill shortages in Australia are so widespread and affect so many industries that naming a few would be a disservice to those I didn't mention, but they have prevented large infrastructure projects from moving forward as well as local restaurants from being able to find enough chefs to prepare meals.

 Universities have long relied heavily on international students to finance their academic institutions, to the point that border closures have had a significant influence on this $40 billion business in the last two years.

-Australia's economy has traditionally been heavily reliant on two pillars (the 2 M's), mainly mining and migration.
-The absence of migration to Australia over the past two years has resulted in the slowest pace of population increase in more than a century, and the last time Australia had a net population drop was during World War I.
+Australia's Migrant Quota economy has traditionally been heavily reliant on two pillars (the 2 M's), mainly mining and migration.
+The absence of migration to Australia over the past two years has resulted in the slowest pace of population increase in more than a century.
+And the last time Australia had a net population drop was during World War I.

 The closed border will have a long-term impact on Australia, which depends on migration for two-thirds of its population growth.
 By 2030, there will be 1 million fewer people in Australia than there would have been under pre-pandemic immigration levels.

 I believe we are on the verge of hearing a major announcement about immigration quotas for the coming year.
-Call me cynical, but I believed the government was preparing the public for larger levels of immigration when I heard that the housing market was expecting a 10% decrease in value next year at the same time that expanded migration quotas were being discussed.
+Call me cynical, but I believed the government was preparing the public for higher immigration levels.
+When I heard that the housing market expected a 10% decrease in value next year while discussions about expanded migration quotas were ongoing.

-Migrants have long been blamed (unfairly) for Australia's high property prices, with migrants being blamed in particular for higher housing prices in Melbourne and Sydney.
-They have also been wrongfully blamed for stagnating wage growth in Australia, despite low inflation of between 2 and 3 percent, which is within the target levels.
+Migrants have long faced unfair blame for Australia's Migrant Quota high property prices.
+Especially for driving up housing costs in Melbourne and Sydney.
+Additionally, people have wrongfully accused migrants of causing stagnating wage growth in Australia.
+Despite the low inflation rate of between 2 and 3 percent, which falls within the target levels.

-"Overseas, there are approximately 9,000 skilled regional provisional visa holders."
-These visa holders will be able to enter Australia on December 1, 2021, and will be eligible for a visa renewal," he said.
+These visa holders will be able to enter Australia on December 1, 2021.
+And will be eligible for a visa renewal," he said.

 There appears to have never been a finer time to relocate to Australia.

-At Immigration Experts, we guide your clients with the best possibilities of moving to Australia (https://www.immigrationxperts.com/australia-pr-points-calculator/) with regards to their professional background.
+At Immigration Experts, we guide your clients.
+With the best possibilities of moving to Australia PR Point Calculator with regards to their professional background.

 To Stay Updated on Australia Immigration News, Subscribe to Immigration Experts